-In recent years we’ve been leaders in supporting increased funding for Washington’s fish and wildlife heritage, particularly threatened and endangered species as well as outdoor recreation on state lands managed by the Washington Department of Fish and Wildlife (WDFW).
+We’ve been leaders in supporting full funding for Washington’s fish and wildlife at our state capitol in Olympia, particularly threatened and endangered species as well as outdoor recreation on state lands managed by the Washington Department of Fish and Wildlife (WDFW).

-We participate in WDFW’s Budget and Policy Advisory Group (BPAG), established to advise the department on a wide range of issues, including future budget requests and policy proposals, options for improving public engagement, and strategic planning.
+We also participate in WDFW’s Budget and Policy Advisory Group (BPAG), established to advise the department on issues including budget requests and policy proposals, options for improving public engagement, and strategic planning.

-Continued underfunding puts the Evergreen State’s natural heritage at risk.
+Continued underfunding puts the Evergreen State’s natural heritage at risk, with cuts to conservation programs looming.
 Please join us in taking action by sending a message to state lawmakers supporting Fish & Wildlife funding!

 News on Fish and Wildlife Funding